.

 Gun Buyback in OC?
 Not an Option

-If you live in Orange County and want some cash in exchange for your rifle or pistol, forget it.
-But you can still turn it in, says the Orange County Sheriff's Department.
+Want some cash in exchange for your rifle or pistol?
+No such luck, but you can still turn it in, says the OCSD.

 Correction: An earlier version of this story said 2,000 guns had been surrendered in Los Angeles since 2009.
 The correct figure is more than 10,000.